 Prop 1.2 Inverse-square falloff Thm 2.1 Gravitational redshift from equivalence principle Cor 2.2 Gravitational time dilation Thm 3.1 Geodesic principle Thm 4.1 Weak equivalence principle Thm 4.3 Strong equivalence principle Thm 5.1 Schwarzschild solution Prop 5.2 Event horizon Prop 5.3 Newton's constant

-Thm 0.1 Homogeneity — now a theorem Thm 2.1 Time dilation Prop 2.2 Structural interpretation Thm 3.1 Lorentz contraction Prop 3.2 Single effect Thm 4.2 Lorentz group as loop closure symmetry Prop 5.2 Boost as hyperbolic rotation Thm 6.1 Speed limit from loop closure Cor 6.2 Massless observers Cor 6.3 No tachyons Thm 7.1 Poincaré group from homogeneity Prop 7.2 Noether charges Prop 8.1 Discrete Lorentz symmetries Prop 9.1 Wigner rotation as observer loop Berry phase
+Thm 0.1 Homogeneity — now a theorem Thm 2.1 Time dilation Prop 2.2 Structural interpretation Thm 3.1 Lorentz contraction Prop 3.2 Single effect Thm 4.2 Lorentz group as loop closure symmetry Prop 5.2 Boost as hyperbolic rotation Thm 6.1 Speed limit from loop closure Cor 6.2 Null-trajectory carriers Cor 6.3 No tachyons Thm 7.1 Poincaré group from homogeneity Prop 7.2 Noether charges Prop 8.1 Discrete Lorentz symmetries Prop 9.1 Wigner rotation as observer loop Berry phase

 Prop 1.2 Classical singularities are inevitable Prop 1.3 Singularities signal framework breakdown Thm 2.1 Planck-scale cutoff Cor 2.2 Minimum spacetime volume Thm 3.1 Bounded curvature Cor 3.2 Maximum energy density Thm 4.1 Cosmological singularity resolution Cor 4.2 Bounce conditions Thm 5.1 Black hole singularity resolution Prop 5.2 Penrose-Hawking theorem evasion Prop 6.1 Trans-Planckian resolution Cor 7.1 Complementary resolution of black hole information loss